shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
 > for the project.
 > We plan on working on each task concurrently we will be using agile development to create tasks and active sprints.
-> The breakdown of the research below will give both students a comprehensive understanding.
+> The breakdown of the research below will give both students a comprehensive understanding of the overall project.

 #### Student 1